shuyinggg/OrderBookWebsite/README.md

 ```

 ## Usage

+In terminal,

 ### Compiles and hot-reloads for development
 ```
 npm run serve
 ```
-Then navigate to the localcost shown in the terminal, usually [http://localhost:8080/](http://localhost:8080/).
+Then navigate to the localhost shown in the terminal, usually [http://localhost:8080/](http://localhost:8080/).

 ### Compiles and minifies for production
 ```